- About the Authors

 A one-semester course for grades 3 or 4 and up

-What's new in the 2nd edition?
-The 2nd edition, intended to align Level 1 more closely with the rest of the series, preserves all of the best features of the award-winning first edition while incorporating more comprehensive instruction about sentence analysis, Pause for Punctuation and Moment for Mechanics elements, and a Sentence Bank as an extra resource.
+What's new in the revised edition?
+Explanation of Changes PDF The revised edition, intended to align Level 1 more closely with the rest of the series, preserves all of the best features of the award-winning first edition while incorporating more comprehensive instruction about sentence analysis, Pause for Punctuation and Moment for Mechanics elements, and a Sentence Bank as an extra resource.
 This edition includes new grammar activities and wordplay puzzles, plus several new literary examples.
 Most important, the lessons are streamlined and their order realigned in the teacher’s edition to make them more easily accessible during class time.
 The result is a richer, fuller, more naturally flowing curriculum that fosters wonder and delight in learning to analyze English grammar.

 Did any of the other Well-Ordered Language program materials undergo revisions?
-The Student Edition was revised, but the Songs & Chants and Extra Practice & Assessment were not.
+The Student Edition and Extra Practice & Assessments were revised, but the Songs & Chants were not.

 Children are naturally curious and will find and collect such things as sticks, rocks, flowers, leaves, and fruit, arranging them, naming them, and making things out of them.
 They will even gather creatures such as butterflies and bugs with interest and delight.